jackssn/18_price_format/README.md

     The function takes your price with commas, dots and spaces.
 If there is something else it returns `None`

+If input price is incorrect it will return value this var: `PRICE_FORMATTING_FAIL`

 # Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)